Overview

 How to apply

-To apply for a grant/start a new application complete the application form by the closing date and attach any relevant documentation.
+Complete the application form by the closing date and attach any relevant documentation.

-To return to a previously started application - https://delwp1.force.com/
+To return to a previously started application: https://delwp1.force.com/

-For technical queries email grantsinfo@delwp.vic.gov.au
+For technical queries, please email: grantsinfo@delwp.vic.gov.au

 Timeline